darkmattergit/magnetsting/README.md

 <!-- Single-type Commands -->
 ### Single-type Command
 Single-type commands consist of only a command name that, when called, executes the function assigned to it.
-Anything typed after the command name is not passed on to the function and has no affect on the command.
+Anything typed after the command name is not passed on to the function and has no effect on the command.

 Create a single-type command:
 ```python